Great White Shark

 See how much you know about Great White Shark!

-What is the maximum recorded length of a great white shark?
+What is the primary diet of the great white shark?

 Which of the following is a major threat to the conservation of great white sharks?